Skip to Content

 High humidity is a must when caring for Anthurium Veitchii.
 Keep the humidity above >60%.

-It is important to allow for sufficient airflow at the same time as too much water on the leaves can damage them and lead to a bacterial infection.
+It is important to allow for sufficient airflow simultaneously, as too much water on the leaves can damage them and lead to a bacterial infection.

-There are multiple ways to increased the humidity for your plant:
+There are multiple ways to increase the humidity of your plant:

-Put your plants closely together: Putting plants close to each other will ensure that the humidity where the plants are placed is increased.
+Put your plants closely together: Putting plants close to each other will increase the humidity where the plants are placed.

-Use a Pebble tray: The good old pebble tray filled with water below the pot of your plant is another good way to make sure that the humidity is increased for the Anthurium Veitchii.
+Use a Pebble tray: The good old pebble tray filled with water below your plant’s pot is another good way to increase the humidity for the Anthurium Veitchii.

 A humidifier: The best option is to use a humidifier from my point of view.
 I am personally using a Levoit Ultrasonic Humidifier.

 It can be set up to a humidity of 80% and has an auto setting.
-Whenever the humidity is dropping below 80%, it will turn on and stop once 80% is reached.
+Whenever the humidity drops below 80%, it will turn on and stop once 80% is reached.

 I personally spray a few times into the container, put some Sphagnum moss in it, and then close the lid entirely.

-I will open every few days to allow for air exchange and to prevent that the air becomes stagnant.
+I will open it every few days to allow for air exchange and to prevent the air becomes stagnant.
 This keeps the humidity at 90% and above for weeks.

 A terrarium: A terrarium or bioactive vivarium is a fantastic way to keep your tropical plants happy.